 Enable-NetAdapter -Name "Ethernet 0"

-To enable, disable, or check the status of IPv6 support for your network adapter:
+To enable, disable, or check the status of IPv6 support for a network adapter:

 Disable-NetAdapterBinding -Name "Ethernet0" -ComponentID ms_tcpip6